emp3r0r10/emp3r0r10.github.io/_posts/Tutorials/SIEM_Tutorial/2024-09-29-SIEM_Tutorial_Part_3.md

 - **Part 2**: Introduction to Splunk, its components, and hands-on practice with a demo.
 - **Part 3**: Set up a home lab with Splunk Forwarder and analyzed attack data.

-If you find this tutorial helpful, you can follow me on [Twitter](https://x.com/emp3r0r10).
+If you find this tutorial helpful, you can follow me on [Twitter](https://x.com/emp3r0r10) for more updates.
 Keep going!

 Thanks for reading.